-The regular ferry schedules that connect the islands to one another create perfect island hopping opportunities, although this is also possible in May, June or September, right before or after the high season.
+The regular ferry schedules that connect the islands to one another create perfect island-hopping opportunities, although this is also possible in May, June, or September, right before or after the high season.

 It should be mentioned that the good weather conditions make this time of the year great for water sports, especially at the windy Cyclades such as Paros and Naxos.

-If you’re not a fan of big crowds but are only able to travel during the high season, we recommend visiting some less touristy Greek islands where you can have peace of mind, such as Syros, Serifos, Ikaria and many more.
+If you’re not a fan of big crowds but are only able to travel during the high season, we recommend visiting some less touristy Greek islands where you can have peace of mind, such as Syros, Serifos, Ikaria and many more islands.

-Best time to visit the islands and the coastline
+Best time for islands and coastline

-Temperature-wise, to get the most out of your days spent on the beach, the best time to visit the Greek islands is June, early July and September, when the weather is at its best and you get to avoid the frequent heat waves and tourist crowds of August and mid-July.
+Temperature-wise, to get the most out of your days spent on the beach, the best time to visit the Greek islands is June, early July and September when the weather is at its best and you get to avoid the frequent heat waves and tourist crowds of August and mid-July.

 If you want to visit the Dodecanese islands, for instance Rhodes, or Crete, keep in mind that the more south you go, the higher the temperatures will be.

 The last thing to consider, is that unless you actively enjoy the hustle and bustle of the high season, it is best to avoid most islands and seafront places in August and pick some other time to visit instead.

-Best time to visit the cities
+Best time for cities